 For those who aren’t aware of the CIS industry, it is a process set in motion by HMRC to oversee Tax collection from workers that operate in the Construction Industry.
 CIS itself stands for Construction Industry Scheme.
 The way it works is that HMRC instruct contractors to deduct 20% from all self-employed sub-contractor payments.
 99% of the time, these deductions are way too much than is what is required.
 And on average these workers are due an annual repayment of £2,500.

 You can find more about CIS Tax rebates in this article which explains the process in more detail.
+It is possible that you need to prepare a Tax return.

 11. Subscription Costs